-ar Maintains the indexed libraries used by the linkage editor. backup Backs up files and filesystems. cat Concatenates or displays files. chgrp Changes the group ownership of a file or directory. chlang Changes the language (LANG) environment variable in the /etc/environment file. chmod Changes permission modes. chtz Changes the language (TZ) environment variable in the /etc/profile cksum Changes the checksum and byte count of a file. сору Copies files. ср Copies files. cpio Copies files into and out of archive storage and directories. dd Converts and copies a file. defragfs Increases a file system's contiguous free space. delete Removes (unlinks) files or directories. dosdel Deletes DOS Files. dosread Copies DOS files. doswrite Copiesthis operating system files to DOS files. file Determines the file type. find Finds files with a matching expression. link Performs a link subroutine. ln Links files. mv Moves files. nulladm Creates the file specified with read and write permissions to the file owner and group and read permissions to other users. pax Extracts, writes, and lists members of archive files; copies files and directory hierarchies.
+ar

+backup Maintains the indexed libraries used by the linkage editor.

+cat Backs up files and filesystems.

+Concatenates or displays files.

+chgrp Changes the group ownership of a file or directory.

+chlang Changes the language (LANG) environment variable in the

+chmod /etc/environment file.

+chtz Changes permission modes.

+Changes the language (TZ) environment variable in the /etc/profile file.

+cksum Changes the checksum and byte count of a file.

+сору

+ср Copies files.

+сріо Copies files.

+dd Copies files into and out of archive storage and directories.

+defragfs Converts and copies a file.

+- Increases a file system's contiguous free space.

+delete Removes (unlinks) files or directories.

+dosdel Deletes DOS Files.

+dosread Copies DOS files.

+doswrite Copiesthis operating system files to DOS files.

+file

+find Determines the file type.

+link Finds files with a matching expression.

+In Performs a link subroutine.

+mv Links files.

+nulladm Moves files.

+nunaum Creates the file specified with read and write permissions to the file

+рах owner and group and read permissions to other users.

+Extracts, writes, and lists members of archive files; copies files and directory hierarchies.

-Formats files to the display.
+pg Formats files to the display.

-pg

 restore

 Copies previously backed-up file systems or files, created by the backup command, from a local device.

 rm

 Removes (unlinks) files or directories.

 rmvfs

 Removes entries in the /etc/vfs file.

 split

 Splits a file into pieces.

 sum

 Displays the checksum and block count of a file.

 tar

 Manipulates archives.

 tee

 Displays the output of a program and copies it into a file.

 touch

 Updates the access and modification times of a file.

 umask

 Displays or sets the file mode creation mask.

 unlink

 Performs an unlink subroutine.